 Though Anne's diary, friends, and family have shed some light on who Margot was, her own diary was lost and so were her own words.

-Loose sheets of papers strewn across the floor of the Achterhuis, the secret hiding place above Otto Frank’s office that the family hid in from July 1942 to August 1944, made up the manuscript of Anne Frank’s Diary.
+Loose sheets of papers strewn across the floor of the Achterhuis, the secret hiding place above Otto Frank’s office that the family hid in from July 1942 to August 1944, made up the manuscript of Anne Frank’s diary.
 Miep Gies, who helped hide Anne and her family, is the woman responsible for finding the diary pages and preserving them.
-After the World War II, she gave them to Otto Frank, the girls’ father and only surviving member of the family.
+After the conclusion of World War II, she gave them to Otto Frank, the girls’ father and only surviving member of the family.

 It’s through Anne Frank’s diary that we know her sister, Margot Frank, had a diary as well.
 In an entry written Oct.
 14, 1942, Anne wrote in her diary: